attack-community/website/event.md

 # Eight EU MITRE ATT&CK® Community Workshop

 The eight EU ATT&CK Community Workshop took place on 22 October 2021.
 The workshop was supported by CERT-EU, CIRCL and the MITRE Engenuity Center for Threat-Informed Defense.
-The slides are available on this link : .
+The slides are available on this link: Slides from the Eight Workshop: "https://web.tresorit.com/l/7W9nC#-UfIYJLF40FIYfWTEN60AA".

 # Agenda